tencentyun/intlcloud-documents/product/数据库/云存储Redis/2019325-旧文件/常见问题/购买相关问题_intl.md

 ### How do I choose a Redis specification?
  You can choose a Redis specification based on capacity and performance.
 Capacity is determined by your data storage requirements.
-For more information on how to identify the right performance, see [Product Performance](https://cloud.tencent.com/document/product/239/17952).

  ### What are the performance metrics of Redis?
  Redis is mainly divided into the cluster version and the single-node version.
 The single-node version provides a performance of 80,000-120,000 QPS.
 If you need the ability to handle over 100,000 QPS, select the cluster version.
 For specific performance metrics and test methods, see [Product Performance](https://cloud.tencent.com/document/product/239/17952).